yuanchenyang/personal-website/diffusion.md

 max-width=300
 %}

-This leads to faster convergence compared to the DDIM sampler, as seen in our toy example below:
+This leads to faster convergence compared to the DDIM sampler, as seen from the samples on our toy model lying closer to the original data.

 {% include figure.html
 file="/assets/images/diffusion/toy_example_samples_ge.png"
 caption="Samples from 20-step gradient estimation sampler"
 max-width=400
+%}

+Compared to the default DDIM sampler, our sampler can be interpreted as adding momentum, causing the trajectory to potentially overshoot but converge faster.

+{% include figure.html
+file="/assets/images/diffusion/trajectories_varying_gamma.png"
+caption="Sampling trajectories varying momentum term \(\gamma\)" max-width=800
 %}

 Empirically, adding noise during the generation process also improves the